-Are you looking for a comprehensive Great Wolf Lodge Packing List?
-Are you overwhelmed at the thought of your family vacation and cant even begin to think about what to pack for Great Wolf Lodge?
+Are you looking for a comprehensive Great Wolf Lodge packing list?
+Are you overwhelmed at the thought of your family vacation and cant even begin to think about what to bring to Great Wolf Lodge?

 Family travel can be exhausting, so do not feel discouraged if you are overwhelmed with the list of what to pack for Great Wolf Lodge.
 I hope really soon to add a quick printable to this post to make it even easier to tick off all the boxes!

 If you are still planning your trip, CLICK HERE for discounted rates!

 1. Great Wolf Lodge Tip #1 Grab a Luggage Cart from the Lobby

 Great Wolf Lodge has airport-style luggage carts in the main entrance.
 Take advantage of them on arrival, especially if you have packed in your own food!
 I have seen these carts loaded up with coolers, flats of water, and a Costco bag of snacks, on top of luggage!
 Save a few trips to the car and grab one of these before you unload!